-- 8.1 To apply to join the housing register applicants are required to complete a housing application form.
-This can be completed online and submitted atwww.hertschoicehomes.org.uk. - 8.2 Once you have completed the form, you should submit it online.
-If you have difficulty filling in the forms please contact the Housing Options Team on 01727 819355 or email: HousingOptionsGroup@stalbans.gov.uk. - 8.3 An application may include anyone that may reasonably be expected to live with the applicant as part of their household (See 8.8). - 8.4 You can only have one application for housing with St Albans either as a main/joint applicant or included as a member of the household in another application. - 8.5 On receipt of the application form, the Council will aim to assess the application within 4 weeks of receiving the form and will request additional information and supporting evidence so that the applicant's eligibility, suitability and housing need can be confirmed.
-The Council will verify the information provided which may include inviting the applicant for an interview or home visit. - 8.6 The Council's policy is to ask all applicants and people listed as part of the application form to provide independent documentary proof of the following when assessing their eligibility to join the housing waiting list.
-For each person on the application, including the applicant(s) the following documents are required: - Proof of identity Full birth certificate or passport. - Where applicable passport and/or Home Office letter which shows residency status in the United Kingdom. - Marriage certificate (where relevant). - Adoption/foster certificate confirming main residency of any children in your application. - Proof of address e.g. tenancy agreement/utility bill. - Ownership/financial interest in all other properties either in the United Kingdom or abroad. - Proof of income e.g. benefit letters/wage slips for all adults included in application.
+- 8.1 To apply to join the housing register applicants are required to complete a housing application form online.
+This can be accessed via the Council's website www.stalbans.gov.uk. - 8.2 If you have any difficulty completing your application and uploading supporting documentation, please contact the Housing Options Team. - 8.3 An application may include anyone that may reasonably be expected to live with the applicant as part of their household (See 8.8). - 8.4 You can only have one application for housing with St Albans either as a main/joint applicant or included as a member of the household in another application. - 8.5 On receipt of the application form, the Council will aim to assess the application within 4-6 weeks.
+The Council will request additional information so that the applicant's eligibility, suitability and housing need can be confirmed.
+The Council will verify the information provided which may include inviting the applicant for an interview at the council offices or conduct a home visit.
+Please note home visits may be unannounced. - 8.6 The Council's policy is to ask all applicants and people listed as part of the application form to provide independent documentary proof of the following when assessing their eligibility to join the housing waiting list.
+For each person on the application, including the applicant(s) the following documents are required: - Proof of identity Full birth certificate or passport.
+Full birth certificates for children included as part of the household. - Where applicable passport and/or Home Office letter which shows residency status in the United Kingdom. - Marriage certificate (where relevant). - Adoption/foster certificate confirming main residency of any children in your application. - Proof of address e.g. tenancy agreement/utility bill. - Ownership/financial interest in all other properties either in the United Kingdom or abroad. - Proof of income e.g. benefit letters/wage slips for all adults included in application. - Proof of pregnancy (where appropriate).

-- Proof of pregnancy (where appropriate). - Photos of all people on the application that are aged 16 and over. - Any other documents requested. - 8.7 After assessment the Council will write to applicants confirming: - Whether the applicant meets the qualifying criteria to register for housing. - The priority band in which the application has been placed. - The date that the application was placed in the band i.e. the 'priority date'. - Whether an applicant is registered as a homeseeker or a transfer. - Their unique reference number. - How to have a decision reviewed.
+- Photos of all people on the application that are aged 16 and over. - Any other documents requested.

+8.7 After assessment the Council will contact the applicant confirming:

+- Whether the applicant meets the qualifying criteria to register for housing. - The priority band in which the application has been placed. - The date that the application was placed in the priority band i.e. the 'priority date'. - How to have a decision reviewed.